vandycknick/webtty/README.md

     <br />
 </h1>

-> WebSocket based terminal emulator
+> Terminal emulator build on top of WebSockets

 [![Build Status][azure-ci-badge]][azure-ci-url]

 ## Introduction
-WebTTY is a cross-platform CLI application using web technologies to give you access to a pty over a WebSocket connection.
+WebTTY is a cross-platform CLI tool allowing a user to get access to a terminal via any supported browser.

 ## Install